knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/November/11-21 Giving Thanks.md

 ---
-title: Giving Thanks
+Title: Giving Thanks
-summary: In the midst of an historic ice storm, two college radio hosts find themselves unexpectedly alone on air, navigating the chaos outside as Thanksgiving approaches and their simmering connection inside.
+Summary: In the midst of an historic ice storm, two college radio hosts find themselves unexpectedly alone on air, navigating the chaos outside as Thanksgiving approaches and their simmering connection inside.
 With humour, warmth, and a hint of mischief, they share thoughts, gratitude, and a surprising moment that tests their friendship.
-date: 2025-11-21
+Date: 2025-11-21
-draft: true
+Draft: true
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - rachel_brooks
   - frankie_pierce
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - nsfw
   - lesbian